Azure-Samples/MqttApplicationSamples/sample-goals.md

 # Align samples for all languages

 - Common folder structure for all languages
-- Reuse connection settings and certificates (eg, Pub with C, Sub with Python)
+- Reuse connection settings for samples using different languages
-- Console apps will have an infinite loop to, and allow a `ci flag` to finish the sample when running in CI

 ## Getting Started Samples